voidspace/voidspace.github.io/index.md

 * 2020 Teaching Advanced Python Mastery for Bloomberg, four courses delivered in London and Frankfurt
 * 2018 Working with Gurock on building an end-to-end automated test system, including web functional testing with Selenium, API testing, a pytest plugin and full API client
-* 2011 - present
+* 2011 - 2018

   Python teaching and training, from 2011-2018 on behalf of David Beazley for customers like HP and HP enterprise in the UK and Ireland.

 * 2017 - 2018 Principle Test Automation Engineer for Red Hat Ansible